marko-knoebl/slides/src/sections/react-with-hooks/09-state-en.md

 this.setState(oldState => ({ count: oldState.count + 1 }));
 ```

-We pass a function to `setState`.
+Pass a function to `setState`.
 This function will transform the old state into the new state.